-Status quo of main directorate posts in the administrative organogram.
+Status quo posts of main directorates in the administrative organogram.
 The table below presents positions filled and positions vacant as well as position funded and unfunded on main directorate in the financial year 2012-13.

 Table: 01.
 Human Personnel status on main directorates 2012-13 FY